 Keeping PoisonPill inside a given network

-If your network passed values through channels to entities outside of it, you may need to stop the PoisonPill messages on the network boundaries.
-This can be easily achieved by putting a single-input single-output filtering operator on each such channel.
+If your network passed values through channels to entities outside of it, you may need to stop the on the network boundaries.
+This can be easily achieved by putting a single-input single-output fill such channel.